calluume/UK_redistricter/README.md

 ## Datasets

-The model uses a dataset that covers the over 9,500 wards in England, Wales, Scotland and Northern Ireland, with socio-demographic data collected from the 2011 census.
-Ward-level election results have then been generated using this data and a linear regression model trained on constituency party support from the 2017 general election.
+The dataset used in the model is available within this repository or on Kaggle [2], and covers the over 9,500 wards in England, Wales, Scotland and Northern Ireland, with socio-demographic data collected from the 2011 census.
+More detailed information on the dataset and its creation can be found on Kaggle, but ward-level election results have then been generated using this data and a linear regression model trained on constituency party support from the 2017 general election.

 However, once re-combined to the constituency-level, there is a small difference between the real results and the model results, as shown in the table below: